 For conditional admission, prospective students must submit one of the following:

-Students who graduate from the BS in HHP with a track in Physical Education with Teacher Preparation enter the MAT to complete their teacher certification in K-12 Health and Physical Education.
+Students who graduate from the B.S. in Health and Human Performance (HHP) with a track in Physical Education & School Health with Teacher Preparation typically choose to enter the MAT program to complete their teacher certification in PK-12 Physical Education & School Health.

 Physical Education and School Health students who have completed the MAT program have consistently secured jobs as physical educators or health educators in a variety of schools in Jefferson Co.
 Public Schools, Oldham Co.
 Public Schools, and Bullitt Co.
 Public Schools.
 Some students have acquired teaching positions in private schools, and others in different states.
 Teaching in a different state requires verification of equivalency of Kentucky teacher certification in the chosen state.

 Students who choose not to enroll in the MAT program frequently assume careers with youth sport organizations, and sport and fitness agencies such as YMCAs, or become high school or college coaches.